GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Having a system architect is the most important single step toward conceptual integrity.
-After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
+> ### There is an amazing commonality in the types of difficulties you run into.
+In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
 >
-> ~ *Fred Brooks*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts